1993 Milwaukee cryptosporidiosis outbreak

 The 1993 Milwaukee cryptosporidiosis outbreak was a significant distribution of the Cryptosporidium protozoan in Milwaukee, Wisconsin, and the largest waterborne disease outbreak in documented United States history.
 It is suspected that The Howard Avenue Water Purification Plant, one of two water treatment plants in Milwaukee at the time, was contaminated.
 It is believed that the contamination was due to an ineffective filtration process.
 Approximately 403,000 residents were affected resulting in illness and hospitalization.
 Immediate repairs were made to the treatment facilities along with continued infrastructure upgrades during the 25 years since the outbreak.
 The total cost of the outbreak, in productivity loss and medical expenses, was $96 million.
+Attendance at schools were severely affected, and schools had to throw away 68,000 servings of Jell-O due to the possibility that it was contaminated.
 At least 69 people died as a result of the outbreak.

 The city of Milwaukee has spent upwards to $510 million in repairs, upgrades, and outreach to citizens.

 Epidemiology

+Cryptosporidium are a chlorine-resistant enteric pathogens that cause gastrointestinal illness (cryptosporidiosis) with symptoms such as diarrhea.
+Other symptoms include stomach cramps, dehydration, nausea, vomiting, fever, or weight loss.
+Symptoms can be more severe for people who are immunocompromised, for whom diarrhea can lead to death.
+Enteric pathogens are microorganisms that humans ingest, typically through contaminated food or water.
+Since Cryptosporidium is a coccidian parasite, it has oocysts.
+An oocyst is a period in the life cycle of a coccidian parasite.
+The oocysts in Cryptosporidium are the transmissible stage for cryptosporidiosis.

+Most reports do not specify the species of Cryptosporidium involved in the outbreak.
+Several species cause cryptosporidiosis in humans, with most caused by Cryptosporidium parvum and Cryptosporidium hominis.
+However adding to the confusion, these two species were only split from each other in 2002.
+In 2003, Phaedra S. Corso et al. imply without evidence that it was C. parvum.
+In 2001, Alicia C. McDonald et al. clearly state that C. parvum is the cause, but the 1994 source they cite does not specify the species.
+McDonald et al. do find positive results testing blood samples with antigens derived from C. parvum, but a 2018 paper from Sumeeta Khurana and Preeti Chaudhary indicate that antigen tests are not species-specific and that molecular methods are needed to differentiate other species.
+A 2003 study by Ling Zhou et al. specifically addresses these issues and clearly identifies the pathogen in this outbreak as C. hominis.